Joy Harjo: Literature and performance

-Harjo has written numerous works in the genres of poetry, books, and plays.
-Harjo's works often include themes such as defining self, the arts, and social justice.
+Harjo has written numerous works of poetry, books, and plays.
+Harjo's works often include themes such as defining the self, the arts, and social justice.

-Harjo uses Native American oral history as a mechanism for portraying these issues, and believes that "written text is, for [her], fixed orality".
-Her use of the oral tradition is prevalent through various literature readings and musical performances conducted by Harjo.
+Harjo often uses Native American oral history and believes that "written text is, for [her], fixed orality".
+Her use of the oral tradition is prevalent through her various literature readings and musical performances.
 Her methods of continuing oral tradition include storytelling, singing, and voice inflection in order to captivate the attention of her audiences.
-While reading poetry, she claims that "[she] starts not even with an image but a sound," which is indicative of her oral traditions expressed in performance.
+While reading poetry, she claims that "[she] starts not even with an image but a sound".

-Harjo published her first volume in 1975, titled The Last Song, which consisted of nine of her poems.
-Harjo has since authored ten books of poetry, including her most recent, Weaving Sundown in a Scarlet Light: 50 Poems for 50 Years (2022), the highly acclaimed An American Sunrise (2019), which was a 2020 Oklahoma Book Award Winner; Conflict Resolution for Holy Beings (2015), which was shortlisted for the Griffin Prize and named a Notable Book of the Year by the American Library Association; and In Mad Love and War (1990), which received an American Book Award and the Delmore Schwartz Memorial Award.
 Her first memoir, Crazy Brave, was awarded the PEN USA Literary Award in Creative Non Fiction and the American Book Award, and her second, Poet Warrior, was released from W.W.
-Norton in Fall 2021.
+Norton in fall 2021.